d365collaborative/d365fo.tools/docs/Invoke-D365AzureDevOpsNugetPush.md

 This requires you to register the nuget source, by hand, using the nuget.exe tool directly

 Base command to use:
-.\nuget sources add -Name "Contoso" -Source "https://pkgs.dev.azure.com/Contoso/Financials/_packaging/Test/nuget/v3/index.json" -username alice@contoso.com -password m9o7jfuch0huJ0YP2W46tTB90TQrMv0rcoZNaueBs3TLy68vF4Ny
+.\nuget sources add -Name "D365FO" -Source "https://pkgs.dev.azure.com/Contoso/DynamicsFnO/_packaging/D365Packages/NuGet/v3/index.json" -username "alice@contoso.dk" -password "uVWw43FLzaWk9H2EDguXMVYD3DaWj3aHBL6bfZkc21cmkwoK8X78"

 Please note that the password is in fact a personal access token and NOT your real password